GlimmerLabs/coa-aoc/Lesson 01 - Your First Processing Program/instructions.md

 Initial Code
 ------------

-We find that it's easiest if you have some code to start with.
+We find that it's easiest if you have some code to think about.
 Here is a program (with lots of extra global variables) that you will start with.